hashicorp/boundary-plugin-aws/README.md

 ## Required IAM Privileges

-The following IAM privileges, at the very least, is required to be attached to a configured IAM user for this provider:
+The following IAM privileges, at the very least, are required to be attached to a configured IAM user for this provider:

 * `ec2:DescribeInstances`, configured to `*` (`DescribeInstances` cannot be
   scoped to a resource ARN).
 Example policy: